NatLibFi/ekirjasto-circulation/docs/classification.md

 ## Genre

 As mentoined, a `SubjectClassifier` maps the subject with a genre.
 At the moment, only `BISAC` subjects (and simplified genre) map genres.
-The `BISACClassifier` maps the subject name to a genre based on regular expression rules.
+The `BISACClassifier` maps the subject to a genre based on a dictionary where the BISAC codes are keys.

 There are over 100 genres divided to fiction genres and nonfictions genres.
 One genre can be associated to several subjects.